Pssstt… prefer listening to reading? You can get this article in podcast form , courtesy of good folks at The Frontier, right here.

 That’s where we are in 2017… within a few years it’s going to be dramatically better.

 In 2011 nobody was talking about robot cars.
 Today, every single major car company says they’ll have fully autonomous vehicles (no steering wheel or pedals) on the road before 2021 and a few, like Tesla and General Motors, say they’ll be ready to go in a year.
 It’s not just the car companies either.
-Last week, Apple’s CEO said they’re determined to solve autonomy, “the mother of all AI projects.”
+Apple’s CEO has publicly stated that they’re determined to solve autonomy, “the mother of all AI projects.”
 Baidu, the Chinese tech giant, is planning to release its open source self-driving platform, Apollo, within the next few months.
 There’s also a wave of smaller startups chasing a slice of the self-driving pie, all attracting record levels of deals and funding.

 Where is this all going?

 Within a few years, electric vehicles are going to be cheaper, more durable and more reliable than petrol powered cars, autonomy will be good enough that you don’t need human drivers and everyone will be able to hail a car on their phone (or their voice-activated Alexa spectacles).
 The cost of taking a car trip will become cheaper than getting a coffee, which means it will be accessible to everyone.
 Overnight, we’ll see a mass defection to mobility as a service.

 This is the real kicker: we don’t have to wait for people to get rid of their old cars; one morning, they’ll sit down and do their monthly budget, and realise it makes more sense to hail an autonomous, electric vehicle.
 Given a choice, people will select the cheaper option.
 And that option will not include ownership.
 The combustion vehicle won’t disappear gradually, over a few decades — it’ll happen in the space of a few years.
 We are talking about the kind of disruption in urban mobility that we haven’t seen in a century happening in a timescale that can be measured in months.